Master of Science (M.S.)

 A unique case-study was conducted in Santa Cruz, California that included an experimental harbor dredging event into the natural framework of a dynamic, coastal environment.
 The Santa Cruz Harbor was permitted to dredge mixed sand and mud sediment into the surf-zone at Twin Lakes Beach.
 This fine-grained dredging experiment is the first of its kind in California.
 A challenge to the EPA's "80/20" rule which states that dredged (non-toxic) sediment released into the surf-zone should contain at least 80% sand-sized material.

 Watt, Steven G., "Monitoring harbor dredging and sedimentary changes in coastal habitats of the Santa Cruz Bight, California" (2003).
-Capstone Projects and Theses.
+Capstone Projects and Master's Theses.
 94.